East Church Street Location

 Our Current Location

 Harry Summers continued as the Pulpit Minister after the move to our current building.
-Goldie Chaplin was added to the staff as Church Secretary and Keith Jones was later hired to work full time with both the Bus and Youth Ministries in 1984.
+Goldie Chaplin was added to the staff as Church Secretary and Keith Jones was later hired to work full-time with both the Bus and Youth Ministries in 1984.
 Harry resigned in 1999 and Sam Bartrug was hired as Pulpit Minister in September of 2000.
 He served as Pulpit Minister until 2006.
-Charles Schultheisz, has worked with the congregation since 2006 and follows 11 other men who have served as full time ministers since 1927.
+Charles Schultheisz has worked with the congregation since 2006 and follows 11 other men who have served as full-time ministers since 1927.
 Charles resigned in 2015.
-Scott McFarland is our new pulpit minister starting in January of 2017.
+Scott McFarland is our pulpit minister starting in January of 2017.
 The longest tenures have been served by Mr. J.V.A.
-Traylor (1927-1943), Harry Summers (1975-1998) and Keith Jones (1983—present).
-Goldie and Keith continue at this time in a full time capacity as Secretary and Family Life Minister, respectively.
+Traylor (1927-1943), Harry Summers (1975-1998), and Keith Jones (1983—present).
+Goldie has retired and Sherry Lallathin is our church secretary.
+Keith continues at this time in a full-time capacity as Family Life Minister.

 Several men have served as Elders for the congregation since the move to our current location, including Chester Ault, Clyde Ault, Charles Baker, Gailard Bott, Lester Landefeld, Willard (Bid) McConnell, Brian Rose, Raymond Stoehr and George West.
-Our current eldership consists of Bob Burrow, Keith Jones, Bob Kenney and Duane Landefeld.
+Our current eldership consists of Bob Burrow, Keith Jones, Bob Kenney and Duane Landefeld, Jeff Bettinger and Brian Rose.
 These men do a wonderful job shepherding the flock of believers here.

 The list of men who have served as Deacons for the congregation since the move to our current location is too long to mention.
-Our current Deacons are Jeff Bettinger, Dan Christman, Ned Day, Rudy Gauding, Alan Hamilton, Gary Jones, Butch Lallathin, Brent McConnell, Brady Smith and Howard Spengler.
+Our current Deacons are Dan Christman, Ned Day, Ron Beardmore, Gary Jones, Butch Lallathin, Brent McConnell, Eric Carothers, and Howard Spengler.
 All of these men have specific responsibilities they are responsible for and are dedicated to the tasks set before them.